ppy/osu-wiki/wiki/Help_Center/en.md

 ### What are these "user pages" that I see on other players profiles?

-**User pages are special profile elements that all osu!supporters get access to.
+**User pages are special profile elements that all players with a [supporter tag](https://osu.ppy.sh/home/support) get access to.
 They can contain whatever you like - pictures of your achievements, your beatmaps, basically anything you wish!**

-osu!supporters are given the privilege of editing their very own page for display on their profile for the world to see.
+Players with a [supporter tag](https://osu.ppy.sh/home/support) are given the privilege of editing their very own page for display on their profile for the world to see.
 User pages may contain anything you like - so long as it follows the [community rules](/wiki/Rules)!

-Even if your supporter tag happens to run out, your user page will remain visible and you will still be able to edit its contents.
+Even if your [supporter tag](https://osu.ppy.sh/home/support) happens to run out, your user page will **remain visible** and you will still be able to edit its contents.

 ### Do I need to use my email address to register?